sfzwarts/RockMicro_Minkowskis/README.md

 These shapes were constructed by inscribing each particle within a circle or sphere, ensuring that the packings remain non-overlapping and directly comparable across different geometries.

-This approach enables a consistent study of how particle shape, in addition to packing density, influences both Minkowski functionals and macroscopic transport properties such as permeability and tortuosity.
+This approach enables a consistent study of how particle shape, in addition to packing density, influences both Minkowski functionals and macroscopic transport properties such as permeability and tortuosity.  d

 The dataset is designed to explore the relationship between microstructural features and macroscopic transport properties, with controlled variation in:
 - Particle shape: circles, rectangles, ellipses, triangles (2D), pyramids and boxes (3D)